ACCESS-NRI/build-ci/README-DEV.md

 ### Dependency Image Build Pipeline

 The rationale for this pipeline is the creation of a model-dependency docker image.
-This image contains spack, the `spack env`ironments, and the dependencies for the install of a model, but not the model itself.
+This image contains spack, the `spack env`s, and the dependencies for the install of a model, but not the model itself.
 This allows modified models/model components to be 'dropped in' to the dependency image and installed quickly, without needing to install the dependencies again.

 As an overview, this workflow, given a `access-nri/spack_packages` repo version and coupled model(s):